TerryLansdown/lists/2022/books-to-get.md

 # Books to Get

-- Leviathan Falls
+(Kindle Versions Only Please)

 - The Hidden Palace
 - Death's End
 - Fallen Dragon
 - The Galaxy and the Ground Within
 - Nightwatch on the Hinterlands
 - Witness for the Dead

-- The Dream of Perpetual Motion by Dexter Palmer
+- Project Hail Mary
+- A Master of Djinn
+- She Who Became the Sun
 - The Rook - Daniel O’Malley
 - This Is How You Lose the Time War - Amal El-Mohtar & Max Gladstone
 - Among Others - Jo Walton